josh-ashkinaze/plurals/README.md

 # a liberal
 #
 # CONSTRAINTS
-# - When answering, do not disclose your partisan or demographic identity in any way.
-This includes making "I" statements that would disclose your identity.
 # - Think, talk, and write like your persona.
 # - Use plain language.
 # - Adopt the characteristics of your persona.
-# - Do not be overly polite or politically correct.
 ```

 You can also create your own template.
 Just make sure to add a `${persona}` placeholder in the template.